 This could be almost anything, but it’s often best to get outside the house.
 Why not go on a nature walk or visit the park, for instance?
 If you do stay at home, make the most of the outdoors or launch a project you can do together.
 The garden, for instance, is a great place for projects.
 With a simple water pump, you could grow a garden, build a pond or just redesign the garden.
 Such tasks give you an ongoing way to spend quality time with your children on a regular basis.

 Finally, no matter what you do, don’t make work your life’s priority.
-There are many times where work will creep up on you and a small number of favours can have big changes.
+There are many times where work will creep up on you and a small number of favors can have big changes.
 Start working overtime every Saturday, for instance, and you’re no longer at home most weekends.

 Of course, financial needs will often restrict what you can and cannot do, but the right gesture at the right time can mean a great deal to your family.
 Don’t miss birthdays and other events because work gets in the way.
 Set time aside, plan ahead and, if needs be, let your office know you can’t avoid these events.
 It’s one thing to cancel time with children because of work, but there’s nothing that stops this from being the other way around.

-These tips might seem simple, but they nonetheless work.
 Your main goal as a father is to balance your work and family life.
 Even if you don’t have all the time in the world, you can make the spare hours you do have truly count with just a little forward planning.